-- 1. Recipients must add program income to the award to further eligible project objectives, including (a) reinvestment in project facilities, (b) funding BTOP compliance costs, and (c) paying operating expenses of the PCC or SBA project; or - 2.
-Use program income to finance the non-Federal share of the project
+- 1. Add program income to the award to further eligible project objectives, including (a) reinvestment in project facilities, (b) funding BTOP compliance costs, and (c) paying operating expenses of the PCC or SBA project; or - 2.
+Finance the non-Federal share of the project